 We do know this: In the early 19th century, the jigger came to be know as a portion of hooch approximately two-and-a-half ounces.
 But the double-ended version we see today, which consists of two unequally sized conical vessels, was patented in Chicago in 1893 by inventor Cornelius Dungan.

 Until Prohibition, the jigger was usually two U.S. fluid ounces, a bit more generous than today’s standard size of one-and-a-half U.S. fluid ounces, yet more proof that Prohibition ruined everything.
 But today you’ll find double-ended hourglass-shaped jiggers that hold one and two ounces, one-and-a-half and three-quarters ounces, and several other combinations.

-Two main styles of jiggers are on the market.
-The Leopold jigger is curvier and squatter, reminiscent of two tiny coupes or wine glasses fused together.
+Cocktail Kingdom’s Leopold jigger is curvier and squatter, reminiscent of two tiny coupes or wine glasses fused together.
 The Japanese-style jigger is more angled, sleeker.
 So which one measures up?

 “In my opinion, bartenders are faster and more comfortable with the Japanese style of one ounce and two ounces because it’s what most of us were trained with,” says Tracy Jenkins, the food and beverage director of Nicky’s Coal Fired in Nashville.
 “I love the feel and weight of a Leopold as it fits so nicely between your fingers.”

 Jenkins is partial to Japanese-style jiggers from Cocktail Kingdom, whose measurements are etched on the inside and are more durable since they’re typically crafted from one piece of metal rather than two fused together.